HiroyukiNaito/uniswap-universal-base/README.md

 | Trader (TBD) |   |

 ## GraphQL Queries and Subscriptions

-It will increase for developing Vizualizer
+- It will increase for developing Vizualizer.
-So far, several Query and Subscriptions are available [here](https://github.com/HiroyukiNaito/uniswap-universal-graphql#7-subscriptions)
+- Several Query and Subscriptions are available [here](https://github.com/HiroyukiNaito/uniswap-universal-graphql#7-subscriptions)